cdmandrews/cdmandrews.github.io/3301/weekly/week-05-notes.md

 ## Tech writing style: Who's kicking whom?

 > Langauge changes over time.
 It always has.
 Our expectations of appropriate style also change over time.
 They always have.
+(Janice Redish, *Letting Go of the Words*)

-This week is about style: the way you express your ideas in a document, from the paragraph level to sentence structure and the words and phrases you use. **Style** is different from **correctness**, which has to do with squeaky-clean grammar, mechanics, and spelling.
+This week's readings are about style: the way you express your ideas in a document, from the paragraph level to sentence structure and the words and phrases you use. **Style** is different from **correctness**, which has to do with squeaky-clean grammar, mechanics, and spelling.
 As your reading this week will point out, style guidelines (such as the 7Cs) can conflict with each other, and there are always tradeoffs.
 You need to be able to **notice** different styles when you see them and **make decisions** about when to use a particular style or not.

 Oh by the way, this ain't a grammar course.
 I ain't fixin' your grammar for fifteen weeks.
 What I'd really like to focus us on this week&mdash;and beyond&mdash;is how we make choices with our words and sentences and the implications of those choices.
 What's style got to do with audience?
 Purpose?
 Context?
 And what the heck does **clear** mean?